102 Public Square

 Liberty Park & Clarksville Marina

 In March 2009, the City of Clarksville unveiled plans for a marina and redevelopment of its fairgrounds, which was renamed Liberty Park.
-Long term plans include numerous covered and uncovered boat slips, dry docks and four boat ramps.
-Adjoined to the marina will be the new Liberty Park featuring amenities such as ball fields, a dog park, 10-acre pond, boardwalks and walking trails, an amphitheatre, and new Wilma Rudolph Events Center and Freedom Pointe buildings for special events and meeting space.
+The marina features numerous covered and uncovered boat slips.
+Adjoined to the marina is the new Liberty Park featuring amenities such as four boat ramps, open field space, a dog park, 10-acre pond, boardwalks and walking trails, an amphitheatre, and new Wilma Rudolph Pavilion and Freedom Pointe buildings for special events and meeting space.

 In May 2011, the four-lane boat ramp and two boat docks were opened for weekend use only to allow for better access to the Cumberland River during boating season.
 In May 2012 the park opened to the public.
-The Wilma Rudolph Events Center is expected to open in September 2012.
+The Wilma Rudolph and Freedom Point Event Centers opened their doors to the public in the September 2012 and have been host to a wide variety of events.
+Most recently, an outdoor fitness gym was added as part of a yearlong Challenge Based Learning program at Clarksville Academy.
 Future plans for the marina and Liberty Park include retail and residential development in the area.

 Clarksville also boasts a number of sports facilities.
 Heritage Park has eight soccer fields, four softball fields, four baseball fields, and two full-court basketball pads, which offers youth and adult sports enthusiasts venues for recreational and league play as well as a number of local, state and national tournaments.
 The facility also features two playgrounds, a concessions/restroom building, and a skate park.